solidi/hl-mods/workspace/redist/readme.txt

         - Fast fragging unlocks awesome announcements
 - New Player Models
     - Baer
+- Off-handed Grenade Throw
+    - "impulse 209" supports throwing a grenade if available
 - Maps
     - Improvements to Drift (night time), Depot (improved lighting)
     - snow_camp, a rebuild of boot_camp by Napoleon and reskin by AudioCraZ